Skip to main content

 • To provide context to your research and demonstrate that your paper is well-researched.

-• To enable further research by letting others discover what has already been explored and written about on a given topic.
+• To enable further research by letting others discover what has already been explored and written about on a topic.

 What and When to Cite?

-You should always cite other people's words, ideas and other intellectual property that you use in your papers or that influence your ideas.
+You should always cite other people's words, ideas, and other intellectual property that you use in your papers or that influence your ideas.
 This includes but isn't limited to books, journal articles, web pages, reports, data, statistics, speeches, lectures, personal interviews, etc. You should cite whenever you:

 • use a direct quote